Kengal Hanumanthaiah

 Kengal Hanumanthaiah (10 February 1908 – 1 December 1980), also spelt as Kengal Hanumanthaiya, was the second Chief Minister of Karnataka (then, Mysore State) from 30 March 1952 to 19 August 1956.
 He contributed to the construction of Vidhana Soudha, the seat of the state legislature.

 Early life

-Hanumanthaiah was born on 10 February 1908, in a Vokkaliga family in a Lakkappanahalli, a small village near Ramanagara, Ramanagara District.
+Hanumanthaiah was born on 10 February 1908, in a Vokkaliga family in a Lakkappanahalli, a small village near Ramanagara, Bengaluru south District.
 He graduated in Arts from the Maharaja College in Mysore in 1930 and later earned a degree in Law from Poona Law College in 1932.
 During his college days, he was elected as the Secretary of the Students Union and the Karnataka Sangha.
 After his graduation, he joined the bar council in the same year.

 Political career

 At that time, the independence movement was steadily growing and at the center stage of the movement was the Indian National Congress led by Mahatma Gandhi.
 Dr. P. Tandon, the then President of Indian National Congress, advised Hanumanthaiah to give up his active practice at the bar and to devote himself to the freedom struggle.
 With the inspiration of Gandhiji and the persuasion of Tandon, Hanumanthaiah joined the freedom movement and became active in the then Mysore Congress.
 During the movement, he was jailed more than 7 times.
 He was unanimously elected as the leader of the Parliamentary Party wing of the Congress Party in Mysore Assembly in the year 1948.
 Also, he was a member of the Constituent Assembly of India.

 He became the second Chief minister of Mysore state in 1952, following the victory of the Congress party in the 1st general elections.
 His tenure as Chief Minister was marked by activities aimed at uplifting the rural population of the state and promoting economic growth.

 Hanumanthaiah's major achievement was the construction of the "Vidhana Soudha", the largest legislature-cum-office building in India at that time.
 His other key achievement was the Unification of Karnataka.
 He played a role in uniting the Kannada speaking areas within the boundaries of a single state.